Chevy Bolt EV Forum banner

 The "internal fast charger capability" is generally called DCFC: DC Fast Charge.
 It uses a connector system called CCS Combo.
 It's a combination of a standard J1772 connector (round 5 pins on the top of the connector) coupled with two DC power pins underneath.
 Typically DCFC is strictly used for public charging, with very few (and very expensive) options for residential.

 "Level 2" uses the Bolt's onboard charger.
-As XJ12 pointed out it has a maximum capacity of 7.6 kW which is [email protected] Note that "Level 2" always implies that the voltage delivered to the onboard charger is at 240V.
+As XJ12 pointed out it has a maximum capacity of 7.6 kW which is 240V@32A.
+Note that "Level 2" always implies that the voltage delivered to the onboard charger is at 240V.
 "Level 1" is charging at 120V.

 Virtually every new EV owner chomps at the bit to buy a high powered Level 2 EVSE to install at home to charge their shiny new gizmo.
 But often it's massive overkill.
 Typically the maximum charge speed of the EVSE is designed to recharge the battery from empty to full overnight, regaining a range of up to 250 miles.
 People rarely drive that much on a daily basis.
 Unless that EVSE is going to be the absolute only way to recharge the car under all circumstances, a more measured approach is typically warranted.